Home > Publications > Archive. Indigenous Libraries

 (+) Abstract

-The text presents the development and initial evaluation of a general and abstract model of library services designed specifically for Indigenous communities in Argentina, framed within broader concerns regarding cultural diversity, endangered languages, and the preservation of intangible cultural heritage.
+This conference presents the development and initial evaluation of a general and abstract model of library services designed specifically for Indigenous communities in Argentina, framed within broader concerns regarding cultural diversity, endangered languages, and the preservation of intangible cultural heritage.
 It situates Indigenous populations within conditions of socio-economic marginalization and cultural erosion, emphasizing the central role of oral transmission in the maintenance of identity, knowledge systems, and collective memory.
 In this context, cultural heritage is defined as both a repository of accumulated human experience and a fundamental mechanism of self-recognition and continuity, whose fragility is intensified by processes of acculturation, linguistic displacement, and institutional neglect.

-Within this framework, the text argues that bibliotecology can play a significant role in processes of cultural recovery and knowledge management, provided that its theoretical and methodological tools are adapted to non-literate and multilingual contexts.
+Within this framework, the text argues that Librarianship can play a significant role in processes of cultural recovery and knowledge management, provided that its theoretical and methodological tools are adapted to non-literate and multilingual contexts.
 Drawing on an interdisciplinary foundation that integrates anthropology, linguistics, education, sociology, and systems analysis, it proposes a model of "biblioteca aborigen" conceived as a structured information system.
 The model specifies inputs, processes, outputs, services, and evaluation mechanisms, and incorporates both external assessment tools — focused on community characteristics such as language use, oral transmission, and institutional environment — and internal tools aimed at ensuring efficiency and service quality.

 The proposed library extends beyond conventional functions to include the recovery and dissemination of tangible and intangible cultural heritage, the creation of oral archives, the revitalization of Indigenous languages, and the support of intercultural bilingual education.
 It also encompasses the development of culturally appropriate materials, the active participation of community members in knowledge production, and the training of Indigenous librarians, while acknowledging structural limitations such as the scarcity of resources in Indigenous languages and the lack of institutional support.
 The text concludes by presenting the model as both a theoretical contribution and a practical intervention in early stages of implementation, highlighting the need for a redefinition of library services in contexts marked by cultural specificity, marginalization, and the urgency of preserving diverse knowledge systems.

 Civallero, Edgardo (2004).
 De letras y voces: Bibliotecas y fondos orales indígenas.
 Primeras Jornadas del MERCOSUR y Segundas Bonaerenses sobre Patrimonio Cultural y Vida Cotidiana.
-Instituto Cultural del Gobierno de la Provincia de Buenos Aires, La Plata (Argentina).
+Instituto Cultural del Gobierno de la Provincia de Buenos Aires.
+La Plata, Argentina.
 [Link]

 (+) Abstract

-The text examines the role of oral tradition as a foundational system for the transmission of knowledge, identity, and cultural memory, particularly within Indigenous communities whose heritage relies predominantly on spoken forms.
+This conference examines the role of oral tradition as a foundational system for the transmission of knowledge, identity, and cultural memory, particularly within Indigenous communities whose heritage relies predominantly on spoken forms.
 It traces the historical centrality of orality as the primary medium of human communication, emphasizing its capacity to convey complex bodies of knowledge, including myths, beliefs, practices, and social norms, while also noting its vulnerability to loss, transformation, and external influence.
 In this context, oral tradition is framed as both a repository of collective experience and a fragile structure threatened by linguistic displacement, acculturation, and the absence of institutional mechanisms for preservation.

 The text situates these dynamics within the broader marginalization of Indigenous populations in Latin America, highlighting the erosion of cultural continuity caused by historical processes of domination, exclusion, and socio-economic pressure.
 It underscores the accelerating loss of knowledge as elder custodians of oral traditions disappear, and as younger generations abandon ancestral languages and practices in pursuit of social integration.
 Within this scenario, oral heritage emerges as a critical, yet endangered, channel for the preservation of identity, particularly in contexts where literacy in both Indigenous and dominant languages remains limited and where formal cultural institutions are largely absent.